keesiemeijer/github-pages-code-reference/README.md

 ```

 ## Generate the Code Reference
+Go to Appearance -> Theme and activate the `wporg-developer-child` theme.

 Go to Settings -> WP Parser Json and generate the JSON files used by the generated code reference.